patternhelloworld/laravel-final-logger/README.md

      }
 ```

-We focus on the final endpoints, so logging is conducted at the only following two points.
+We focus on the final endpoints, so logging is conducted only at the following two points:

 <span>1. </span> Middleware : Response endpoints.
 <br/>
 <span>2. </span> The point when the error occurs.

-No request endpoint logging is conducted, as the two points can catch all request data.
+No logging is conducted at the request endpoints, as the two points mentioned above can capture all request data.

 ### Changelog